taskiq-python/taskiq/docs/guide/getting-started.md

 Ok, the code of the task execution is a little bit fancier than an ordinary function call, but it's still relatively simple to understand.
-To send a task to the broker, you need to call the `.kiq` method on the function, it returns the `TaskiqTask` object that can check whether the result is ready or it can wait for it to become available.
+To send a task to the broker, you need to call the `.kiq` method on the function, it returns the `TaskiqTask` object that can check whether the result is ready or not.
+Also it has methods to wait for the result to become available.

 You can get more information about taskiq types, CLI and internal structure in the "[Architecture overview](./architecture-overview.md)" section.